radavel/PostgresWebApi/Readme.md

 Open the following URL on your browser: https://localhost:7253/swagger
-You will see a list with all the endpoints grouped by entity.
+You will see a list with all the endpoints grouped by entity ready to be used.

 >**Note**: You can change the project ports if you want at any time.
 Just need to update your *lauchSettings.json* inside *Properties* folder.